 Developers with coding agents who've experienced the rework cycle.
 You prompt Cursor or Claude Code, it writes hundreds of lines of code, you realize it missed the edge cases or built things out of scope.
 Spec-first development short-circuits that cycle.
 Tekk makes it fast enough to actually do.

 Founders and solo builders who hate writing documentation but need the discipline it provides.
 Tekk gives you the benefit of spec-first (correctly scoped, correctly architected features) without the overhead of authoring a 10-page requirements document.
-You describe the problem; the agent generates the spec.
+You describe the problem; the agent generates the spec — much like an ai prd generator handles the requirements structure so you don't have to.

 Small teams without dedicated architects.
 You're touching authentication, payments, data pipelines — domains where you don't always know the right approach.
 Tekk reads the codebase and searches for current best practices so the spec reflects both your actual architecture and the current state of the art.
 You don't need to become an expert first.